Can a Contractor Sue Without a Contract? Legal Options and Limitations

 It's common for contractors to wonder if they can file a lien without a written contract in place.
 In the construction industry, verbal contracts are much more common than they are in other fields.
 Despite this fact, it can be hard to determine if verbal contracts provide the right to file a lien.

 There is great variance between the states when it comes to lien laws, so you'll need to research the rules in your state to decide if you can file a lien without a written contract.
-In some states, a claimant will not be able to file a lien if there is no signed contract.
-Other states have more flexible rules for granting lien rights.
+In some states, a claimant cannot file a lien without a signed contract.
+In other states, lien rights are granted more flexibly.

 Generally, there are four groups that states can fall into related to lien rights: